 Simpson Steele began working with the COE in 2001 as an education associate with Honolulu Theatre for Youth, teaching strategies and conducting classroom demonstrations for cohorts of elementary teacher candidates to integrate drama into the curriculum.
-Based on this work, the Institute for Teacher Education (ITE) developed a new course called Performing Arts for the Elementary Teacher, and Simpson Steele would go on to become a tenure-line faculty member in ITE.
+Based on this work, the School of Teacher Education (STE) developed a new course called Performing Arts for the Elementary Teacher, and Simpson Steele would go on to become a tenure-line faculty member in ITE.

 “The arts have always struggled for curricular existence in schools throughout the United States,” Simpson Steele explained.
 “Today, empty classrooms and fears of contagion have left arts education more vulnerable than ever.
 Through the Hubert Everly Endowment, I will have the opportunity to support arts education during this challenging time by building Creative Strategies for Teaching and Learning: A Digital Library.”

 Components of the project include instructional videos, written instruction, and supporting scholarship for nine performing arts strategies for teaching and learning.
 The digital library will be organized and published as a website, and all COE faculty will have access to support teacher education.

 Simpson Steele says she began to experiment with instructional videos in response to the educational realities brought on by the COVID-19 pandemic; however, the library will have positive, powerful applications well beyond the pandemic with digital resources to support arts educators now and when face-to-face instruction resumes.